 Inside, we noticed a creperie, Sephora cosmetics store, Vapiano pasta eatery, Lee’s Vietnamese Bubble Tea, and an unwanted Starbucks.
 The top level had a skylit Food Court with a huge Indian restaurant and a spiffy vegan one.

 We did food shopping at Delmart: a chain of upmarket grocery stores.
 It sold sustainably-made food, responsibly-harvested fish, and nutritious delicacies… all at a fraction of the prices found at American supermarkets.
 We bought a box of 6 coconut macaroon cookies (made with wholesome ingredients that we could pronounce—and not with corn syrup), priced fairly at 59 crowns ($2.50).
-Look at that price and remember that Prague is a capital city.
+Consider that price and remember that Prague is a capital city.
 Lacking greed, it still offers nutritious items affordably—for the betterment of its society.
 That is smart.
 That is unlike cities in the USA.
-In American stores, “natural food” costs twice as much—as if it was a luxury to have healthy, non-GMO food.
+Here are typical food labels in the USA: overloaded with sugar and noxious-sounding ingredients that you cannot pronounce... (click on each image to make it bigger/clearer).

 Next, we went downstairs and compared prices at the mid-priced supermarket named Billa.
-Prices were half of Delmart’s.
+Prices were half of Delmart's.
 There was a large assortment of pumpernickel bread, which we love.
 We were impressed with a wheel of Czech-made Hermelin cheese (similar to camembert) priced at 34 crowns ($1.49).
 It was produced by Král Sýrů (King of Cheese), the leading cheesemaker in Czechia.
 In the 1920s, French camembert became popular there, and dairy farmers in the Village of Pribyslav launched their own version as that brand.
-Considering the cheese’s white mold exterior, they named it for the ermine fur on king’s robes: hermelin.
+Considering the cheese’s white exterior, they named it for the ermine fur on a king’s robes: hermelin.
 That explains why an image of a king is on the label.

 When you live in a nation where the government provides Universal Healthcare, you see an abundance of nutritious food.
 In the USA, corporate-made “junk food” is as rampant as obesity, and greedy pharmaceuticals overcharge for “remedies” that are derived from petroleum.
-Yet, the USA costs three-times as much to live in.
+Yet, the USA costs three-times as much as Czechia to live in.
 Which would you prefer?

-We bought a bottle of Czech mouthwash (costing only 49 crowns, as compared to American-made Listerine that cost 179 crowns).
-Lewis bought rice pudding for 23 crowns.
-(It was creamily delicious, and the rice had texture—unlike American types that are overcooked into goop).
 It was a huge relief that fruits and vegetables were fresh and edible.
 In almost every supermarket and grocery store in New York—except high-priced gourmet ones—shoppers must be wary of moldy food!
 Greedy/cheap shippers and trucking companies illegally turn off their refrigeration to save money.
 Unchecked by (overpaid) authorities, they deliver food that is spoiled and rotten.
 Stupidly, thousands of markets leave it on their shelves to be purchased.
 It’s insane.
-It’s like being in a third-world country.
+It looks like this...

 As we saw in almost every city outside of NYC, grocers sell wine.
 It is the year 2024, yet citizens in America’s biggest city can’t buy wine at grocery stores because the city keeps an outdated law from the 1920s Prohibition Era.
 Also, NYC greedily wants overpriced Alcohol/Liquor License fees from its 3,700 liquor stores, and officials are profiting from the bribes to get them.
-So, they uncaring prevent change for 100 years, while overtaxed citizens are frustrated by uncivilized inconveniences.
+So, they uncaringly prevent change for 100 years, while overtaxed citizens are frustrated by uncivilized inconveniences.
 As a further hinderance in America, only 21 of 50 states allow liquor to be sold in food stores.

-Look at the prices: great bottles of well-made vintages only cost several dollars (199 crowns).
-In the USA, wine at that price is usually crap, and consumers must spend $30.00 to get a decent one—even if it’s made in the USA.
+In the USA, wine at that price is usually crap, and consumers must spend $30.00 to get a decent one—even if it’s made domestically in the USA.
 We love going into a grocery store in Europe and buying an affordable bottle of wine, and we were excited to get a locally-made one.
-We chose a Czech vintage produced by Rochuz winery, made with white Palava grapes.
-The family-owned vineyard is in the Moravia region, near the Rochuz Nature Preserve, and it produces 30,000 bottles per year.
-On the label, Pozdni sber translates to “early harvest”.
-The price was 279 crowns ($11), and that was “a pricey bottle”.
-(We poured it in our hotel room, and it was crisp with fruity undertones.
-It’s perfect for zesty foods).

 When it was laid in 1348, it was the largest in Europe.
 Its main purpose was a cattle market.
 The area is steeped in remarkable history, so I will remark on it.

 Charles IV created it as New Town’s main square.
 At that time, Wenceslas Square was less important… even though it’s the biggest one now.
 To modernize his medieval kingdom, he wanted the square to be a vital commercial center.
-Its secondary purpose was an immense gathering place that accommodated 30,000 people during their pilgrimages to Prague to see religious relics.
+Its second purpose was an immense gathering place that accommodated 30,000 people during their pilgrimages to Prague to see religious relics.
 To attract “tourists” of that era, a building at the end of the square exhibited the Crown Jewels of the Holy Roman Empire.

 In 1377, the Town Hall for New Town was built on the square, and it still exists!
 It is a National Cultural Landmark.